“We make a living by what we get. We make a life by what we give.”

 Long have I loved that quote and tried to live by it.
 It’s in that spirit that I wanted to have a page on my site dedicated to giving so that this site always features the chance for a discussion about how to give, where to give and even perhaps what to give.
 I make no promise that I know everything nor that I am an example in any way.
 I just have an earnest desire to try and help others with what little I have.
 This page highlights some of the ways I currently do so.

 Founded in 2009 and similar to Kiva, but smaller, Zidisha is a micro lending platform that I initially funded with $80.
-That has been turned into $116 to fund 17 different projects as of May 2016.
+That has been turned into over $100 to fund 17 different projects as of May 2016.
 As of June, my account now receives an extra $5 per month and all of the money in my account is recycled back into funding new entrepreneurs in the 157 different countries that Zidisha supports.
 I don’t receive back anything that I invest.
 For more information, start with their How It Works page.

 I regularly clean out our apartment in NYC and donate any unused, unopened toiletries, canned goods and gently used clothing to shelters in the city.
 For where to donate, I use the information NYCservice.org provides.